 Thinking About Practical Elements When Designing A Website

-When you’re building a house, you can to think about practical elements that make it livable.
+When you’re building a house, you can think about practical elements that make it livable.
 Where will the windows and doors go?
 Do you want a south-facing garden?
 How will you set up drainage?
-Do the floor plans make sense to move around in?
+Do the floor plans make sense to move around?

 These practical elements apply to websites too.
 It’s all too easy for websites to become complex and confusing.
 Aspects like visual hierarchy, for instance, should be factored in to ensure that users are seeing the most important parts of each page – this is particularly important if you’re in e-commerce.

 According to Hick’s law, every additional choice you offer to users increases the time it will take them to make a decision, so eliminate distracting and unnecessary options where possible.
 Certain design elements can be grouped together to form a whole – but avoid this if you want each point to stand separately.
 CTA buttons should be carefully sized, according to their expected frequency of use.

 When we build a house, we usually build it to suit our lifestyle.
 Increasingly, more people are building homes that are designed to conserve energy and minimize wastage.
 These are smart choices that will save the homeowners money in the long run.